SteveSchilz/Solitaire/README.md

 # Developer Notes

+## OSX Platform updates cause file not found errors
+After a new version of OSX is installed, the XCode SDK may be updated, resulting in file not found errors in the SDK when attempting to build.
+These can be resolved as follows

+  1. Build -> Clear CMake Configuration
+  2. Build -> Run CMake
+  3. Rebuild project

+## CMAKE Limitations in Qt
 * Because this is a CMAKE project, some Qt Creator features, such as "Add Existing file" are not available.
 You must edit the CMakeLists.txt file to add folders and files
 * I keep a record of work done each day, which includes accomplishments, research notes, and testing notes.
 The developers log is found at [Documentation/Devlog.md](./Documentation/Devlog.md)
 * [TODO List](./TODO.md) - Is it ever done?